miauhaus/miauhaus.github.io/README.md

 licensing
 ---
-Each contributor owns it's contribution, and it's responsible of it
+Each contributor owns its contribution, and its responsible of it

 This is a publishing platform.
 Every contribution will published